|Tiny, fluted, showered in sugar: “Sparkly, Very Sparkly Stars”|

 For Alyce’s chocolate dips: 3-6 oz Valrhona Chocolate melted*; 1T coarse sea salt–or fleur de sel

-Mix together together the butter and the sugar in the bowl of an electric mixer until just combined.
+Mix together the butter and the sugar in the bowl of an electric mixer until just combined.
 Add vanilla.
 Sift the flour and salt and add it to the butter an d sugar.
 Mix until the dough starts to come together.
 Dump on a floured board and shape into a flat disc.
 Refrigerate, tightly wrapped, for 30 minutes.

 Preheat oven to 350 F.